-Depending on where you buy it, the MeCool KM2 costs somewhere just north of $100.
+Depending on where you buy it, the MeCool KM2 Plus costs under $150.
 That means it’s priced like a budget Android TV box but with the performance of a flagship device.

 For that price, you’re getting a Google\Netflix certified Android device to allow streaming 4K video on both apps.